-- Currently, there are 2.8 job vacancies for every 100 filled positions in the state.
-During this same period, there are 2.1 unemployed people for each vacancy statewide.
+- Currently, there are 2.1 unemployed people for each vacancy statewide.
 One year ago, there were about 2.6 unemployed people for each vacancy.
 This decrease in the number of unemployed compared to the number of vacancies indicates that the labor market is becoming more favorable for job seekers.

 Where is the Greatest Need for Workers?

 View the top 15 jobs with the most vacancies.
-Each link provides more information on occupation descriptions, average wages, education requirements, and more.
+Each link provides more information, including a career description, average wage, education requirements, and more.

 What Kind of Education and Experience Do New Jobs Require?

-- Forty-two percent of reported job vacancies require post-secondary education: a vocational degree or certificate, two-year degree, bachelor's degree, or advanced degree.
+- Thirty-eight percent of reported job vacancies require post-secondary education: a vocational degree or certificate, two-year degree, bachelor's degree, or advanced degree.
 The remaining jobs require a high school diploma or less.

-- Thirty-nine percent of jobs call for experience specifically related to the position.
+- Fifty-three percent of jobs call for experience specifically related to the position.